nucypher/nucypher/docs/source/support/faq.rst

 How do I know that my node is setup correctly?
 ----------------------------------------------

-This is **ONLY** a heuristic to ensure that your node is running correctly:
+This is **ONLY** a heuristic to ensure that your node is running correctly, it doesn't guarantee your node is setup correctly:

     #.
 Ensure that your Ursula node is up and running (logs/terminal):